 The downfall of many potentially great small businesses is the inability to create a consistent cash flow.
 Businesses need money to survive and thrive.
 (Otherwise, what is the point, right?)
 Contrary to popular belief, invoice factoring.

-• Insufficient gross margins – when you sell your product/ service for such a low amount (because of a highly competitive industry), Audit your products/ service to determine the real cost.
+• Insufficient gross margins – When you sell your product/ service for such a low amount (because of a highly competitive industry), Audit your products/ service to determine the real cost.

 • Surplus inventory – when you have too many products manufactured that are now just taking up shelf space and tying up your cash flow.
 Do a proper monthly sales forecast and work from that in the future.